HINT: Peripheral Vision, Dopamine, & constant motion!

 “Standard” animation has no human hand, so this principle is missing entirely.
 The images, while often beautiful and enjoyable, don’t feel authentic the way hand-drawn whiteboard video images do.
 There’s no question that the art in a whiteboard video was computer-generated, or pulled from a stock group of characters that the animator simply reuses.

-Hands Down Different
+Hands Down Different & Effective For Viewer Engagement

 There’s a different relationship in “standard” animation between the audio and visual elements, where it’s common to have moving imagery unrelated to the narration or message.
 Animation’s loose, haphazard relationship to the principle of synchronization can be entertaining.
 However, if you want to successfully transmit a retainable message, hand-drawn whiteboard should be your first choice.

-Why use hand-drawn whiteboard video?
+Why use hand-drawn whiteboard messages in your video marketing?

 Hand-drawn whiteboard employs multiple elements that keep viewers engaged and increase their retention of the message.
 There’s nothing wrong with “standard” animation, but when it comes to effectiveness and providing a powerful piece of carefully crafted communication, hand-drawn whiteboard is the way to go.